jqhoogland/react-todos/README.md

 NOTE: 2.2 is quite a lot of work in comparison to these two — maybe we can split more of this out or introduce a little more state (e.g., a button to collapse a section)?

 ## 5. Add inverse data flow

+- When you select a new status, it should propagate up (and change in all other lists)
+- When you change a test
+- When you add a new todo, it should have the status of the group you added it from.
+- Todos should be filtered by status